aleksandraMoldoch/quick-shopping-list-frontend/README.md

 ## General info
 This is react application, that helps creating shopping lists - mainly for groceries but you can add anything you want!
-You can choose from recepeies on the website, add your own recepie or just add ingredients directly into shopping list.
+You can choose from recepeies on the website, add your own recipe or just add ingredients directly into shopping list.

 ## Technologies
 * React